 Mark your calendar

-Kiva will soon be hiring for our July 2017 - January 2018 fellowship class starting in early July 2017.
+Kiva will soon be hiring for our January - July 2018 fellowship class.
 These are important dates for the next class of Kiva fellows:

 The Kiva fellowship is a full-time, 6-month program, so interested applicants must be able and willing to commit to the full time period.